soul-lang/SOUL/docs/SOUL_Language.md

 ##### The `advance()` function

-`advance()` is a special built-in function which causes all the processor's streams to move forward in time by the same amount (the exact amount will depend on the rate at which the processor has been instantiated by its parent graph)
+`advance()` is a special built-in function which causes all the processor's streams to move forward in time by the same amount called the timeslice (the exact amount will depend on the rate at which the processor has been instantiated by its parent graph)

 A well-formed `run()` function must contain at least one call to `advance()`.